 I always liked the idea of having a commercial space converted into a living space and the idea of high ceilings to give you a sense of space compared to a condo with lower ceilings.
 I liked the idea of raw and exposed elements.

 Many people believe that the purchase of a hard loft is a better investment than a condo because they are a rarer piece of property, with consistently high demand since there are only a limited number of properties available that are suitable for conversion.
 Others simply love the idea of owning a piece of the city’s history.
-Consider the high demand and even higher price tag when the Tip Top Lofts hit the market a number of years ago.

 Making the Most of a Loft Space